All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Some cases of thyroid cancer are linked to inherited conditions, but most have an unknown cause.
 We do know that thyroid cancer risk factors include:

 If you believe you may have an increased risk for thyroid cancer, talk with your physician.

 If you are diagnosed with thyroid cancer, your Mercy team of cancer specialists will develop a personalized treatment plan.
-Mercy offers the most advanced treatments for thyroid cancer; your specific cancer plan will depend on the stage of your cancer, if it has spread, and your overall health.
+Mercy’s cancer teams use the most advanced treatments and technologies to eliminate thyroid cancer and prevent it from returning.
+Your specific cancer plan will depend on the stage of your cancer, whether or not it has spread as well as the condition of your overall health.

 The most common treatment is surgery to remove all or part of the thyroid.
-Thyroid cancer surgery options include:
+Thyroid cancer surgery options include the following.

 Patients who have most or all of their thyroid gland removed may need to take thyroid hormone replacement medication for the rest of their lives.

 Radiation therapy may be used after surgery or alone to destroy cancer cells without harming surrounding healthy tissue.

 Drugs that regulate thyroid hormone levels may be used to prevent cancer from spreading or recurring.

 Learn from Dr. Peter DiPasco what an endocrine surgeon does and why you might need one.

 At Mercy, we offer compassionate care for a variety of treatment services, including: